UPB-FILS-AM-FR/project-IleanaGenevieveBarbier/README.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
-1. Finalized the component list and began sourcing hardware.
+1. Finalized the component list and began sourcing hardware
-2. Planned project architecture and started block diagram design.
+2. Planned project architecture and started block diagram design

 ### Week 7 - 19 May
-1. Initial testing of ESP32 dev board and Wi-Fi web server setup.
+1. Initial testing of ESP32-WROOM32D  dev board and Wi-Fi web server setup
-2. Breadboard layout and wiring test for ESP32 and nRF52840.
+2. Breadboard layout and wiring test for ESP32 and nRF52840
-3. Started the software part for ESP32 and partially for nRF52840.
+3. Started the software part for ESP32-WROOM32D and partially for nRF52840

 ### Week 20 - 26 May
+1. Finalized the software part for both ESP32-WROOM32D and Sparkfun Pro nRF52840 mini

 ## Reference links